-If you’ve neglected your mattress, it’s not too late to switch gears for 2018
+If you’ve neglected your mattress, it’s not too late to switch gears for the new year

 8 mattress resolutions guaranteed to help you sleep better

-1. I will protect my mattress with a good-quality mattress pad
+1. I will protect my mattress with a good-quality mattress protector

-“If you have kids or pets, it should be a waterproof one,” suggests Darla DeMorrow, a certified professional organizer and owner, HeartWork Organizing, based in Wayne, PA.
+“If you have kids or pets, it should be a waterproof one,” suggests Darla DeMorrow, a certified professional organizer, based in Wayne, PA.
 “It is well worth the money for a good mattress pad and costs usually somewhere between $50 to $100.”
-She recommends washing it once a month.
+She recommends washing it once every couple of months.

 Isn’t it lovely to crawl between freshly laundered sheets?
-To keep your bedsheets smelling fresh and germ-free, throw them in the wash at least once a week.
+To keep your bedsheets smelling fresh and germ-free, throw them in the wash once a week.
 Use the warm-water setting on your machine to thoroughly eliminate dust, sweat and other icky stuff.
 (Hot water may shrink the fibers of your sheets.)
 Prevent your printed or brightly colored pillowcases from fading by laundering them inside out.
-According to a survey done by AllYou.com, most Americans strip the bed every 10 to 14 days.
-Many wait as long as three to four weeks.
+Many Americans strip the bed every 10 to 14 days with some waiting as long as 3-4 weeks.
 Just don’t!

-3. I vow to rotate my mattress at least seasonally (approx. 4 times per year)
+3. I vow to rotate my mattress seasonally (approx. 4 times per year)

 “Many modern mattresses are made not to flip, but they can be rotated,” says DeMorrow.”
-Some can be turned a quarter turn, but some are manufactured with zones for each part of your body and they should be rotated a half turn at a time.”
-The goal is to help your mattress wear more evenly and to avoid lumpy body impressions that can be created over time – especially important if you’re sleeping single or your partner is much heavier than you.
+Some mattresses are designed with zones for each part of your body so check the specs before you flip or rotate.”
+The goal is to help your mattress wear more evenly, which reduce lumpy body impressions that can be created over time – especially important if you’re sleeping single or your partner is heavier than you.

 4. I won’t procrastinate washing my pillows and comforters